DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/reference/client.md

 * ***RefreshTokenExpiration***
     * ***Absolute***

-        the refresh token will expire on a fixed point in time (specified by the *AbsoluteRefreshTokenLifetime*)
+        the refresh token will expire on a fixed point in time (specified by the *AbsoluteRefreshTokenLifetime*).
+This is the default.

     * ***Sliding***